 With an opportunity to learn experientially and from each other, students work in groups to explore and discover a microcosm of geographical land, make predictions and view results of what life could be like living along the Nile River.
 We will apply this knowledge in our upcoming sessions regarding decorative and functional art and its place in the Israelite era in ancient Egypt.
 With clay models, water, miniature houses, flora and fauna, the students will design an ancient Egyptian environment.
 Religious students will also begin their study of life for Moses, Miriam, Joseph, and the Israelites along the Nile River.

 Session 2: Slide show 45 minutes

-Religious students will connect Torah text to ancient artifacts from the Museum of Cairo, the British Museum, the Metropolitan Museum of Art and the Oriental Institute in Chicago, IL.
-Our slide shows will be discussion- based and will focus on functional and decorative ancient works of art relating to the Nile River, dreams, stored grain, bread, baskets, work (slavery), mud bricks, pyramids pharaohs, chariots, mummies, plagues, chariots, flora and fauna of the Nile River, and much more.
-Students will be amazed at how these ancient artifacts directly relate to and give greater meaning to the study of the Israelites in ancient Egypt and or course, the stories of the Torah.
+Religious students will connect Bible text to ancient artifacts from the Museum of Cairo, the British Museum, the Metropolitan Museum of Art and the Oriental Institute.
+Our interactive slide discussions will focus on functional and decorative ancient works of art relating to the Nile River, dreams, stored grain, bread, baskets, work (slavery), mud bricks, pyramids pharaohs, chariots, mummies, plagues, flora and fauna of the Nile River, and much more.
+Students will be amazed at how these ancient artifacts directly relate and give greater meaning to the study of the Israelites in ancient Egypt and stories from this time in the Bible.
 General Studies students will also explore the flora and fauna of the Nile River, decorative arts, pyramids, mummies, gods/goddesses, pharaohs and much more.
-Our programs are always custom-tailored for our schools, so special requests regarding Egyptian themes are always accepted and accomodated.
+Our programs are always custom-designed for our schools.
+Special requests regarding Egyptian themes are always accommodated.